 The black widow can inflict a painful bite that may end up being deadly to the young, elderly, and immunocompromised.
 Only a small amount of venom can cause serious illness, with symptoms including:

-If you or a loved one experiences these symptoms after being bitten by a spider, please see a doctor immediately.
-Call your doctor, hospital, or poison control center and follow their directions.
+If you or a loved one experiences these symptoms after being bitten by a spider, please call your doctor, hospital, or poison control center and follow their directions.
 Black widow spider bites are very dangerous and should lead to an immediate doctor’s visit as well as a call to a pest control company for safe removal.

 While the brown recluse isn’t native to Maryland, there have been a few rare instances one has taken a ride on packages from the midwest and southeast where the recluse is all-too-common.

-Make sure to check your luggage and packages after traveling, but luckily, we don’t really need to worry about the brown recluse in Maryland!
+Make sure to check your luggage and packages after traveling, but luckily, we don’t really need to constantly worry about the poisonous brown recluse spider in Maryland!

-Spiders love to live in bushes, shrubs, plants, and other vegetation.
+- In Your Vegetation: Spiders love to live in bushes, shrubs, plants, and other vegetation.
 Spiders do not intentionally live around homes, but the vegetation is a great place for them to thrive.
 Keep vegetation neatly trimmed—especially those directly around your home.

 - In Closets and Corners Near the Ceiling: Closets are dark, cool, and typically quiet—making it the perfect hiding spot.
 While corners in the ceiling aren’t exactly hiding spots, spiders like to hang out here because it’s easier to find their prey.
-Be proactive and vacuum your closets and ceilings often.

-Very few people in our community have a wood-burning fireplace; this eliminates a favorite place for many varieties of spiders: a woodpile!
+- Under Rocks and Woodpiles: Very few people in our community have a wood-burning fireplace; this eliminates a favorite place for many varieties of spiders: a woodpile!
 Do beware of spiders underneath rocks if you are doing work around your home.
 If you have a woodpile, try to keep it indoors or covered firmly with a plastic material, such as a tarp.